Stefano Valli

 Stefano Valli (born 21 March 1969 in San Marino) is a Sammarinese racing driver.

 Career

 Valli competed in two rounds of the 2001 European Super Touring Championship for GDL Racing.
 He finished third in the 2002 Italian Super Production Championship.

-In 2005 he raced at three rounds of the World Touring Car Championship (WTCC) for Zerocinque Motorsport, which also doubled up as rounds of the Italian Superturismo Championship.
+In 2005, Valli raced at three rounds of the World Touring Car Championship (WTCC) for Zerocinque Motorsport, which also doubled up as rounds of the Italian Superturismo Championship.
 He also competed in the 2005 European Touring Car Cup at ACI Vallelunga Circuit for Zerocinque.
-In 2006 Valli and Zerocinque competed in two rounds of the WTCC.
+In 2006, Valli and Zerocinque competed in two rounds of the WTCC.
 He also attended the ETC Cup, this time at Autódromo do Estoril, finishing sixth in the Super Production class.